twilio/twilio-go/twilio/rest/accounts/v1/docs/DefaultApi.md

 Create a new secondary Auth Token

-### Required Parameters
+### Path Parameters

-This endpoint does not need any parameter.
+This endpoint does not need any path parameter.

+### Other Parameters

+Other parameters are passed through a pointer to a CreateSecondaryAuthTokenParams struct

 ### Return type